-The technicians at United Western Enterprises have years of experience in photo etching nickel silver materials into a broad range of shapes, patterns, and configurations for customers in various industries.
+If your manufacturing process requires the photo chemical etching of one or more nickel silver parts, you should reach out to United Western Enterprises.
+Our technicians have years of experience in photo etching nickel silver materials into a broad range of shapes, patterns, and configurations for customers in various industries.

 Nickel silver is an alloy of copper, nickel, and zinc.
 It contains no elemental silver at all, as its name derives from its silvery appearance rather than its composition.
 Nickel silver goes by a number of other names, including German silver, Argentan, nickel brass, new silver, albata, and alpaca.

-The most common alloy is 62% copper, 18% nickel, and 20% zinc, but other mixtures are possible as well, including:
+The most common nickel silver alloy composition is 62% copper, 18% nickel, and 20% zinc, but other mixtures are possible as well, including:

 - Alloy 735: 72% copper, 18% nickel, 10% zinc